Jyefett/landru-chatbot/README.md

 **Created by Jye Crocker** for the *Generative AI for Games & Media* final project.

 Landru is a sci-fi chatbot powered by OpenAI and ElevenLabs APIs, inspired by the machine-ruler Landru from the original Star Trek series.
-It features a fully animated LCARS-style interface, generates text, synthesizes audio responses, and produces visualizations for your queries in real-time.
+It features a fully animated TOS-intro style interface, generates text, synthesizes audio responses, and produces visualizations for your queries in real-time.

 ---